-Because the building of a new rectory in 1951 gave more space for classrooms, the third and fourth graders were housed in separate lay teacher.
+Because the building of a new rectory in 1951 gave more space for classrooms, the third and fourth graders were housed in a separate area.
 Continued increasing enrollments emphasized the need for two additional classrooms which were added in 1956, to permit separation of grades four from five and seven from eight classrooms, kitchen and cafeteria were ready for use under the pastorate of Monsignor Edmund Becker, and in November of 1958, the school lunch program began.
-Many mothers in the parish donate their time in helping with clerical work and supervising the cafeteria and playground.
+Many mothers in the parish donated their time in helping with clerical work and supervising the cafeteria and playground.

 In 1959, crowded conditions at the motherhouse made it necessary for the Sisters of Mercy faculty tom move to Marion where they occupied one wing of Our Lady of Mercy Novitiate.
 In 1963-64, the Sisters lived at Immaculate Conception Parish convent.

 Students who finished eighth grade at All Saints attended Regis High School which opened in 1958.
 All Saints Parish, cooperating with four other parishes in the Cedar Rapids area, contributed fourteen percent ($179,788) of the total $1,383,000 cost of the building program.
 A parish-owned bus and a larger bus from Chartered Coaches, Inc., transported parish students to All Saints and to Regis.
 Children in the upper grades participated in the Great Books Program initiated in 1961.
 In addition, Knights of the Altar, Boy Scouts, Girl Scouts, and Campfire Girls were active in the parish.